-ENGINE OIL.
-New.
+ENGINE OIL This should be new.
 Check every day during the event using the oil window, check oil window is tight.
 We recommend changing the engine oil half way through the week as your bike will do a lot of miles.

-STARTING 2T.
-9 times out of 10 an Evo 2T starts best with choke and no throttle.
+STARTING 2T 9 times out of 10 an Evo 2T starts best with choke and no throttle.
 If this does not work try no choke and full throttle